aidanwolf/corona/README.md

 Useful Corona SDK modules, code, and projects I've written in the last few years.

 * Ultimate Config - Dynamically scale screen size to fit all devices, Android or iOS.
 Also pushes FPS to 60 for smoother movement and animation.
+* Corona AR - Easily create an Augmented Reality app with a live camera feed and AR objects in less than 100 lines of code.

 Coming Soon (Must comment and prep)